John Philip Sousa led a remarkable life. This is a brief timeline of the major events.

 1854

-John Philip was 3rd of 10 children of John Antonio Sousa (born in Spain of Portuguese parents) and Maria Elisabeth Trinkhaus (born in Bavaria).
-John Philip’s father, Antonio, played trombone in the U.S. Marine band.
+John Philip was born at 636 G Street SE in Washington, D.C., 3rd of 10 children of John Antonio Sousa (born in Spain of Portuguese parents) and Maria Elisabeth Trinkhaus (born in Bavaria).
+John Philip’s father, Antonio, played trombone in the U.S. Marine Band.
 He grew up around military band music.

 1860